Sweden - Data Protection Overview

 While the laws supplementing the GDPR were drafted in connection with the GDPR entering into force, many of the so called register statutes existed prior to the GDPR.
 These were simply updated with references to the GDPR, instead of the former Swedish Personal Data Act (SFS 1998:204) ('the 1998 Act'), which implemented the Data Protection Directive (Directive 95/46/EC).
 This means that in order to gain a comprehensive understanding of the Swedish data protection regime, it is important to not limit oneself to the data protection legislation but also consult the applicable register statutes.

 The Swedish Authority for Privacy Protection ('IMY'), previously the Swedish Data Protection Authority, is the supervisory authority in matters concerning data protection.
-IMY's overall task is to safeguard individual privacy in this information age, and, as previously mentioned, has been doing so for almost 50 years.
+IMY's overall task is to safeguard individual privacy in this information age, and, as previously mentioned, has been doing so for the past 50 years.

 In connection with the GDPR entering into force, the 1998 Act was revoked and replaced by the Act with Supplementary Provisions to the GDPR (SFS 2018:218) (only available in Swedish here) (an unofficial English version of the Act is available here) ('the Act').
 In addition to the Act, the Ordinance with Supplementary Provisions to the GDPR (SFS 2018:219) (only available in Swedish here) (an unofficial English version of the Ordinance is available here) ('the Ordinance') was adopted by the Swedish Government ('the Government').